couchbase/docker/README.md

 1. Create the directory you want: eg `/enterprise/sync-gateway/2.0.0-devbuild`

+1. Upload the binary package to a publicly available location.  (see existing entries)

-1. Update the `init()` function in `generate.go` to add a new version customization to the list, following suit w/ the existing one(s).
+1. Update the `init()` function in `generate.go` to add a new version customization to the list, following suit w/ the existing one(s), and pointing to the binary package url from the previous step.

 1. Regenerate as usual